Carmen García (politician): Early life and career

 Carmen García was born on 16 July 1963 in Yonsa, a hamlet in the Campos Province of western Potosí.
 She spent most of her early life in nearby Quijarro Province, residing in Tocora, a community situated in one of the many ayllus that make up the Uyuni valley.
 An ethnic Quechua, García was raised monolingual, speaking only her native tongue until reaching primary school, where she was made to learn Spanish.
 She completed her primary studies at the 1 de Mayo School in Tocora before moving back to the Campos Province to finish her secondary education.

 García graduated as a primary school teacher from the Franz Tamayo Normal School in Llica.
 She taught at educational institutions in and around southwest Potosí for over fifteen years.
-In tandem, she also pursued instruction in educational management; taking advantage of the enhanced training opportunities conferred to teachers by the education reform of 1994, García attended courses in multiple cities, graduating with a bachelor's in intercultural bilingual education from Tomás Frías University and a master's in the same field from the Higher University of San Simón, in addition to receiving a second bachelor's in educational management from Juan Misael Saracho University.
+In tandem, she also pursued instruction in educational management.
+Taking advantage of the enhanced training opportunities conferred to teachers by the education reform of 1994, García attended courses in multiple cities.
+She graduated with a bachelor's in intercultural bilingual education from Tomás Frías University and a master's in the same field from the Higher University of San Simón, in addition to receiving a second bachelor's in educational management from Juan Misael Saracho University.

 After graduating, García settled in Cochabamba, where she dedicated herself to a career in teacher training at the Paracaya Normal School in addition to doing research work in the fields of indigenous and second languages.
 During this time, between 2007 and 2008, she completed a postgraduate diploma in indigenous rights at Cochabamba's Simón I. Patiño University.

 Chamber of Senators

 Election

 Alongside her work in education, García actively participated in her region's trade syndicates and social movement organizations, holding membership in the Uyuni affiliate of the Unified Regional Federation of Rural Workers of Southwest Potosí.
-The organization's early association with the nascent Movement for Socialism (MAS-IPSP) facilitated García's entry into politics, starting out in 1999, when she was elected to a seat on Tomave's municipal council.
+The organization's early association with the nascent Movement for Socialism (MAS) facilitated García's entry into politics, starting out in 1999, when she was elected to a seat on Tomave's municipal council.

 In 2009, García's syndicate nominated her for a seat in the Plurinational Legislative Assembly, and the MAS, in turn, incorporated her onto its slate of Potosí Senate candidates.
 The decision to designate her to a high Senate position was driven by the implementation of a fifty percent female gender quota, which first took effect this election cycle.
 As a result of this requirement, García joined the largest delegation of peasant women ever elected to parliament up to that point.
 Uniquely, she was the only newly elected senator not to succeed a man in the position; her predecessor, Carmen Rosa Velásquez, had been the sole female senator elected in 2005.